FORMULA RENAULT EUROCUP

 To confirm its status as the benchmark in the development of young drivers, the Formula Renault Eurocup will continue to compete on Europe’s finest circuits homologated for F1.
 Five among them will also host a test day prior to the meeting to offer significant track time while helping to control costs.

 Sharing the weekend bill with professional international championships, each weekend will consist of two collective tests and two qualifying sessions to determine the starting grid for the two races, guaranteeing sporting fairness and the development of the stars of tomorrow.
 The championship winning driver will join the Renault Sport Academy in order to step up while particular attention will be paid to the best rookies.

-Continuing the association with four wheels and making the step up to international level is Paul’s 17-year-old son, Frank Bird, who will be contesting the ultra-competitive 2017 Eurocup Formula Renault 2.0 Championship for the Fortec Team.
+Continuing to make the step up to international level is 19-year-old Frank Bird, who will be contesting the ultra-competitive 2018 Eurocup Formula Renault 2.0 Championship for a third season.